MicrosoftDocs/powerquery-docs/powerquery-docs/CreatingFirstConnector.md

 ];
 ```

-Once you built the file and copied it to the correct directory as instructed in the "Installing the PowerQuery SDK" ###LINK###, open PowerBI.
-You can search for the "hello" connector in the Get Data dialogue.
+Once you built the file and copied it to the correct directory following the instructions in [Installing the PowerQuery SDK](InstallingSDK.md) tutorial, open PowerBI.
+You can search for "hello" to find your connector in the Get Data dialogue.